|Nutrition Facts (per serving)|

 - Additional salt for the cavity

-- Remove any giblets from the chicken and trim the wing tips.
+Remove any giblets from the chicken and trim the wing tips.
 Freeze them for other purposes or discard.
-Wash the chicken thoroughly, inside and out, in cold water.
-Pat dry with paper towels.
+Pat the chicken dry thoroughly, inside and out, with paper towels.

 Notes: If you do not have the time to wait for marination, the chicken will be just fine if you immediately cook it after seasoning.
 If the presentation is not an issue, consider roasting the chicken breast-side down.
 This allows all the juices to drip into the breast meat for a moister result.